swsmith310/libswsdm/README.md

 ## Developed by Spencer Smith (spencerwayne310@gmail.com)
 ### Last updated 26 April 2020

-*SCFS* is a very simple scripting standard for saving and managing game data.
+*SCFS* is a very simple specification for saving and managing game data.
 Just how simple is it?
 Well, there is only one keyword, and only one operator.

 ## Syntax
 The structure of an *SCFS* file is as follows: